 So a pure time delay is equivalent to multiplication by $e^{-T_d s}$ in the Laplace domain.
+(See FPE6 Example A.1, page 760 for a more detailed derivation.)

 Since we find it easier to work with polynomials, this can be approximated as a ratio of polynomials.
 The Padé approximation can be carried out at different levels of precision: